 Helping to educate and inform students about community awareness, including recycling, crime prevention and safety advice, Street CRED relies on volunteers to support staff from Southampton City Council and Hampshire Police who take to the streets to meet students face-to-face.
-To volunteer to take part in the 2015 Street CRED days, contact firstname.lastname@example.org.
+To volunteer to take part in Street CRED days, contact email@example.com.

-At Southampton Solent University we're committed to playing a key role in the economic, social, environmental and cultural development of our local communities.
+At Solent University we're committed to playing a key role in the economic, social, environmental and cultural development of our local communities.
 We recognise and value volunteering and participation as being at the heart of our role within the community.